How Do Tax Treaty Tie-Breaker Rules Work?

 - Result: UK resident under the treaty at step 1

-The founder files UK taxes as a UK resident on worldwide income and files a US tax return as a US citizen on worldwide income.
-The treaty allows Foreign Tax Credits on the US return for UK taxes paid, eliminating or reducing double taxation.
+This founder files UK taxes as a UK resident on worldwide income and files a US return as a US citizen on worldwide income.
+The treaty allows Foreign Tax Credits on the US return for UK taxes paid, reducing or eliminating double taxation.

-But here is the structural wrinkle: the Foreign Earned Income Exclusion (FEIE) and foreign tax credits are alternative systems.
-Choosing one over the other has multi-year consequences.
+The wrinkle: the Foreign Earned Income Exclusion (FEIE) and foreign tax credits are alternative systems, and choosing one has multi-year consequences.
 Once you elect the FEIE, revoking it locks you out for five years without IRS permission.
-The estimated tax payments analysis maps how this choice affects quarterly payment obligations.
+The estimated tax payments analysis covers how this choice affects quarterly obligations.

 US citizen in Singapore

 Singapore has no capital gains tax and taxes individuals at progressive rates up to 22% (24% from YA 2024 for income over SGD 1 million).
-The US-Singapore treaty, however, has limited scope — it does not cover all income types and does not include a full residence article like most OECD-model treaties.
+The US-Singapore treaty is narrower than most.
+It does not cover all income types and lacks a full residence article like OECD-model treaties.

-- The treaty provides limited relief for specific income categories
+- Treaty relief is limited to specific income categories

-- Investment income, capital gains, and income above the FEIE threshold may face US taxation with limited treaty relief
+- Investment income, capital gains, and income above the FEIE threshold may face US taxation with little treaty relief

-The structural gap is that Singapore's low tax rates mean foreign tax credits are often insufficient to offset US tax on the same income.
-A founder earning $200,000 in Singapore pays roughly $25,000 in Singapore tax but would owe roughly $45,000 in US tax on that income before credits.
+Here is the math that surprises people.
+A founder earning $200,000 in Singapore pays roughly $25,000 in Singapore tax but owes roughly $45,000 in US tax before credits.
 The FEIE covers the first $130,000, but the remaining $70,000 faces a US tax burden that Singapore credits may not fully offset.
+Singapore's low rates are an advantage domestically but create a gap on the US side.

 US citizen in Portugal under NHR

-Portugal's Non-Habitual Resident (NHR) regime (now phased out for new applicants as of January 2024, but existing NHR holders retain status for the 10-year duration) offered flat 20% tax on Portuguese-source employment and self-employment income and potential exemption of foreign-source income.
+Portugal's Non-Habitual Resident (NHR) regime is phased out for new applicants as of January 2024, but existing holders keep their status for the full 10-year duration.
+NHR offered a flat 20% rate on Portuguese-source employment and self-employment income, plus potential exemption of foreign-source income.

 The US-Portugal tax treaty follows the OECD model closely.
 For a US citizen with NHR status: